Syncfusion AI Assistant

-This section explains how to add the Blazor Toast component in a Blazor WebAssembly app using Visual Studio, Visual Studio Code, and the .NET CLI.
+This section briefly explains about how to include Blazor Toast component in a Blazor WebAssembly App using Visual Studio, Visual Studio Code, and the .NET CLI.

 dotnet new blazorwasm -o BlazorApp